idem-lab/syncomat/README.md

 that a 0-5 year old is, on average, in contact with one 30-35 year old per day.

-## Recreate this analysis
+## Running the analysis pipeline

-To recreate this analysis, you would need to be familiar with the `targets` workflow.[^2] This pipeline also utilises `renv`.
+To run this analysis pipeline, you would need to be familiar with the `targets` workflow.[^2] This pipeline also utilises `renv`.

+First, download the zip file of this analysis pipeline from our [Zenodo repository](https://zenodo.org/records/11365943).
+Open the project in a new RStudio session.

+Run `renv::restore()` to install the same versions of the packages used in this analysis.

-Open the `_targets.R` file, and run all lines of code under the Set-up section to load the R packages required for this pipeline.
+Open the `_targets.R` file, and run all lines of code under the **Set-up** section to load the R packages required for this pipeline.
 You can then run `tar_make()` to run the entire pipeline.

-If you are running into issues with any of the packages on your machine, run `renv::restore()` to install the same versions of the packages used in this analysis.

-If you need more information about the pipeline, the following **Methodology** section will explain each target object.
+If you need more information about the pipeline, the following **Methodology** section will explain each target object and how you can modify each object to suit your own analysis needs.

 This pipeline takes approximately 13 minutes[^3] to run, which will generate contact matrices for 200 countries.